Slayer Logo

 Logo Slayer

-Another scandal was provoked by the name of the Slayer fan club – Slaytanic Wehrmacht.
-And the fact that the letter “S” on the logo of the musical group resembled the infamous “SS” (Schutzstaffel sign) only added fuel to the fire.
+The name of the Slayer fan club, Slaytanic Wehrmacht, sparked another scandal.
+And the fact that the letter “S” in the musical group’s logo resembled the infamous “SS” (Schutzstaffel sign) only added fuel to the fire.
 Critics were once again convinced that they were right when, in 1990, the album Seasons in the Abyss was released with a Nazi eagle on the cover.
 In front of the bird was a wide ring in the style of Der Reichsadler.
 But unlike the coat of arms of the Third Reich, inside the circle was a pentagram of four swords, the blades of which pierced the red letters of the word “SLAYER.”
 The eagle held the fifth sword in its claws.

-The designer of many of the rock band’s logos is credited to Steve Craig, who was the all-around manager.
-But the symbol with the image of an eagle was proposed by a completely different person – producer Rick Rubin.
+The designer of many of the rock band’s logos is credited to Steve Craig, who served as the band’s all-around manager.
+But the symbol featuring an eagle was proposed by a completely different person, producer Rick Rubin.
 A native of a Jewish family, he picked up a book about Nazi medals and found a suitable reference in it.
 He wanted to manipulate public opinion, so he encouraged the scandals around Slayer in every possible way and fueled rumors that the musicians were neo-Nazis.
 And no one was embarrassed that the bass player was from Chile, and the drummer was from Cuba.

-The band members even tried to justify themselves, but no one believed them because their graphic symbols looked as ambiguous as the lyrics sounded.
+The band members even tried to justify themselves, but no one believed them because their graphic symbols were as ambiguous as the lyrics.
 Despite everything, they have become metal classics.
 By the time the group broke up, its logos had become famous worldwide.

 1983 – 1986